Amyloid Beta Amino Acid 3D Model

 The chemical engineering program develops the student's capability for invention and analysis of chemical processes and products.
 Students in the program take several classes in chemistry, along with courses in physics, mathematics, and biology.
 The curriculum provides a rigorous education in the fundamental chemical engineering sciences of thermodynamics, transport phenomena, and kinetics, as well as more applied areas such as materials science, biochemical engineering, or chemical process design.
 Because engineers must be skilled communicators, the curriculum places considerable emphasis on technical report writing, team projects, and formal and informal oral presentation.
 In addition, students broaden their understanding of people and society by taking several courses in the humanities and social sciences.

-The B.S. program in chemical engineering leads to a wide variety of careers.
+The BS program in chemical engineering leads to a wide variety of careers.
 Graduates are prepared for professional lives in industry, government, engineering design, or consulting companies.
 Graduates with a more practical, hands-on approach are employed in manufacturing support, process development, product development, design, construction, or technical sales.
 They rapidly advance to responsible technical supervisory and management positions.
 Graduates with a research interest work to improve understanding of scientific engineering principles, and to apply these principles to solve emerging problems.
 Entrepreneurial graduates work in smaller enterprises, or create their own businesses, developing the major industries of tomorrow.
 An undergraduate degree in chemical engineering provides a strong basis for advanced study in graduate school, or for further training in medicine, law, or policy.

-Admission to the College as a Freshman
+Admission to the College as a First-Year Student

 Students applying to UW–Madison need to indicate an engineering major as their first choice in order to be considered for direct admission to the College of Engineering.
-Direct admission to a major means students will start in the program of their choice in the College of Engineering and will need to meet progression requirements at the end of the first year to guarantee advancement in that program.
+Being directly admitted to a major means students will start in the program of their choice in the College of Engineering and will need to meet progression requirements at the end of the first year to guarantee advancement in that program.

 Cross-Campus Transfer to Engineering

-UW–Madison students in other schools and colleges on campus must meet minimum admission requirements for admission consideration to engineering degree granting classifications.
+UW–Madison students in other schools and colleges on campus must meet minimum admission requirements for admission consideration to engineering degree programs.
 Cross-campus admission is competitive and selective, and the grade point average expectations may increase as demand trends change.
 The student’s overall academic record at UW–Madison is also considered.
 Students apply to their intended engineering program by submitting the online application by stated deadlines for spring and fall.
 The College of Engineering offers an online information tutorial and drop-in advising for students to learn about the cross-campus transfer process.

 Off-Campus Transfer to Engineering